I was looking into upgrading my 2006 Mac Mini (serving as a media server) with a 2010 model, just to get a bigger hard drive… and also a faster one!

 Now movies will autploay when you double click them.

-a52 ac3 advertising apache apple b2evolution blogs codec debian development france google gtd hardware howto humour iphone ipod «ipod touch» links linux mac «mac mini» «mac os x» marketing mobility mouse osx performance php quote review sata seo software sound ssd stats «steve jobs» success surround technologies terminal tools travel twitter usa windows wireless www
+a52 ac3 advertising apache apple b2evolution blogs codec debian development france google gtd hardware howto humour ipod «ipod touch» links linux mac «mac mini» «mac os x» marketing mobility mouse osx performance php quote review sata seo software sound ssd stats «steve jobs» success surround technologies terminal tools travel twitter upgrade usa windows wireless www